Sunday, May 31, 2009

 Sunday, May 17, 2009

-Consider the following ruling: “If a thief, who takes in secret, stole from one and gave to the other, the recipient may keep the goods.
-Similarly, if a robber, who robs openly, took from one and gave to the other, again the recipient may keep it.
+Consider the ruling: "If a thief, who takes in secret, stole from one and gave to the other, the recipient may keep the goods."
+Similarly, if a robber who robs openly takes from one and delivers to the other, the recipient may keep it again.

-The case of a robber is understandable - the owner despairs of getting his things back, and the recipient thus acquires them.
-But in the case of a thief the owner is not aware of his loss!
-It must be that the despair which will come later is already effective, just like Rava and not Abaye?
+The robber case is understandable - the owner despairs getting his things back, and the recipient thus acquires them.
+But in the case of a thief, the owner is unaware of his loss!
+It must be that the despair that will come later is already effective, just like Rava and not Abaye?
 No!
-The “thief” is an armed robber, who is like a thief in that he hides – so here too the owner despairs.
+The "thief" is an armed robber who is like a thief in that he hides – so here, too, the owner despairs.

 Saturday, May 16, 2009

-When an object without an identifying mark is lost, the owner despairs of recovering it, because he knows that even if it is found, he will be unable to prove that it is his.
-Therefore the following objects belong to the finder: scattered produce, scattered coins, small sheaves in a public domain, round cakes of pressed figs, baker's loaves.
+When an object without an identifying mark is lost, the owner despairs recovering it because he knows that even if it is found, he will be unable to prove it is his.
+Therefore, the following objects belong to the finder: scattered produce, scattered coins, small sheaves in the public domain, round cakes of pressed figs, and baker's loaves.

-When someone loses such an object but before he discovers his loss - Rava says that the object is already abandoned, but Abaye disagrees.
+When someone loses such an object, but before he discovers his loss - Rava says that the thing is already abandoned, but Abaye disagrees.
 The law in this case follows Abaye: until the owner has consciously despaired of recovering the lost object, the finder is not permitted to keep it.

 Friday, May 15, 2009

-If one found letters of assignement (official letter stating that a property was assessed and confiscated to satisfy a debt), letters of sustenance (certifying that a husband has agreed to provide for his stepdaughter's support), certificates of Halitza or any act of the court, he should return these to the party named in them to receive the document.
+Suppose one found letters of assignment (an official letter stating that property was assessed and confiscated to satisfy a debt), notes of sustenance (certifying that a husband has agreed to provide for his stepdaughter's support), certificates of Halitza or any act of the court.
+In that case, he should return these to the party named in them to receive the document.

-If one found a loan document belonging to others among his documents, it should be set aside until Elijah the Prophet comes and resolves its ownership.
+If one found a loan document belonging to others among his papers, it should be set aside until Elijah the Prophet comes and resolves its ownership.

 Thursday, May 14, 2009

-Wills are not valid under Torah law; upon a person's death, all property passes to his natural heirs.
-One of the possible correct ways is to to stipulate that the gift takes effect “from today and after death.”
+Under Torah law, wills are invalid because all property passes to a person's natural heirs upon his or her death.
+One possible correct way is to stipulate that the gift takes effect "from today and after death."

-Under this clause, the gift is granted to its beneficiary in two stages: the property itself is granted immediately, the benefactor thereby relinquishing his right to transfer it to anyone else.
-However, the right to the property's yield (i.e. including such things as produce and rental income) is not granted to the beneficiary until the benefactor's death.
-Thus the benefactor continues to enjoy the use of his property for the reminder of his life.
+Under this clause, the gift is granted to its beneficiary in two stages: the property itself is given immediately, and the benefactor relinquishes his right to transfer it to anyone else.
+However, the right to the property's yield (i.e., including such things as produce and rental income) is not granted to the beneficiary until the benefactor's death.
+Thus, the benefactor continues to use his property for the remainder of his life.

 Wednesday, May 13, 2009

-If one found bills of divorce, or bills of emancipation of slaves, or sickbed wills, or gift documents, or receipts – he should not return them to the recipients named on them.
+If one found bills of divorce, bills of emancipation of slaves, sickbed wills, gift documents, or receipts – he should not return them to the recipients named on them.
 It is possible that they were written with the intent to give them, but the author reconsidered and decided not to give them, and it was he who lost them.
-The above documents effect the transaction, thus, if the writer lost them, they don't take effect.
+The above documents effect the transaction; thus, if the writer lost them, they don't take effect.

-Wills are generally not effective in Torah law; unless formal gift has been made before death, property passes automatically to the rightful heirs defined by the Torah.
+Wills are generally not effective in Torah law; unless a formal gift has been made before death, the property passes automatically to the rightful heirs defined by the Torah.
 Sickbed will is an exception.

 Tuesday, May 12, 2009

-If a creditor tells to his debtor, “You owe me a maneh (100 zuz, $5000), and the debtor says, “I owe you nothing because I never borrowed,” and witnesses testify against the debtor that he did borrow, and subsequently the debtor said, “I paid this debt” - he is presumed a liar in reference to that money, and without providing witnesses he is not believed that he repaid.
+If a creditor tells his debtor, "You owe me a maneh (100 zuz, $5000), and the debtor says, "I owe you nothing because I never borrowed," and witnesses testify against the debtor that he did borrow, and subsequently the debtor said, "I paid this debt" - he is presumed a liar about that money, and without providing witnesses he is not believed that he repaid.

 Monday, May 11, 2009

-If one finds a loan document that is certified in court, he should return it to the creditor.
-Usually it is the creditor who certifies the note.
-If the borrower had repaid the money, he should have ripped the document right there, and if he didn't do so, he brought undue loss on himself.
+If one finds a certified loan document in court, he should return it to the creditor.
+Usually, it is the creditor who certifies the note.
+If the borrower had repaid the money, he should have ripped the document right there, and if he didn't, he brought undue loss to himself.

 According to the letter of the law, the land, once repossessed, need not be returned to the debtor when he wants to repay his loan.
-And it is only because of “You shall do that which is fair and good in the eyes of God” that the Sages said that the land must be returned.
+And it is only because of "You shall do that which is fair and good in the eyes of Godthat the Sages said the land must be returned.

 Sunday, May 10, 2009

-However he has no right for the value of the improvement to the land, such as a crop or a house.
+However, he has no right to the value of the improvement to the land, such as a crop or a house.
 Since the field was never his, the purchase money is considered a loan.
-The payment for improvement looks like interest which is forbidden – says Shmuel.
+The payment for improvement looks like interest, which is forbidden – so says Shmuel.
 The accepted ruling is that the purchaser has the right to improvements.

 Saturday, May 9, 2009

-If Reuven sold a field to Shimon with a guarantee (Reuven agreed to refund Shimon's money in the event the field is collected by Reuven's creditors), and Reuven's creditor comes and attempts to collect the field from Shimon in payment of Reuven's obligation, the law is that Reuven may go and argue the case with the creditor to prevent him to collect the field.
-And the creditor may not tell Reuven, “You have not standing in the matter.”
+Suppose Reuven sold a field to Shimon with a guarantee (Reuven agreed to refund Shimon's money if the field is collected by Reuven's creditors).
+Reuven's creditor comes and attempts to collect the field from Shimon in payment of Reuven's obligation.
+In that case, the law is that Reuven may go and argue the case with the creditor to prevent him from collecting the field.
+And the creditor may not tell Reuven, "You have no standing in the matter."

 But otherwise, anyone who has no standing cannot argue the case in court, and attorney representation is disallowed, and so decides Shulchan Aruch.
 Other opinions, however, allow power of attorney.